Sudheerki3/variance/README.md

 This method is widely used due to its simplicity and computational speed.
 It provides standardized risk metrics under the assumption of normally distributed returns.

 #### Steps
-1. Calculate the mean (\( \mu \)) and standard deviation (\( \sigma \)) of daily returns.
+1. Calculate the mean $\mu$ and standard deviation $\sigma$ of daily returns.
 2. Compute VaR using:
    $$ \text{VaR}_{\text{Parametric}} = \mu + \sigma \cdot \Phi^{-1}(1 - \text{Confidence Level}) $$
    Where:
-   - μ : Mean daily return.
+   - $μ$ : Mean daily return.
-   - σ : Standard deviation of daily returns.
+   - $σ$ : Standard deviation of daily returns.
-   - Φ^-1: Inverse cumulative distribution function (CDF) of the standard normal distribution.
+   - $Φ^-1$: Inverse cumulative distribution function (CDF) of the standard normal distribution.

 3. Compute CVaR using:
    $$ \text{CVaR}_{\text{Parametric}} = \mu - \frac{\sigma \cdot \phi(\Phi^{-1}(1 - \text{Confidence Level}))}{1 - \text{Confidence Level}} $$
    Where:
-   - ϕ: Probability density function (PDF) of the standard normal distribution.
+   - $ϕ$: Probability density function (PDF) of the standard normal distribution.

 ---